Health in Libya: Before and after 2011

-Since the beginning of the 2011 conflict, the Libyan health system has been adversely affected.
-Many factors impose serious challenges to the public health sector such as the insufficiency of health information system, severe medical supply shortage, and loss of the health staff.
+Since the First Libyan Civil War in 2011, the Libyan health system has been adversely affected.
+Many factors impose serious challenges on the public health sector, such as the insufficiency of health information system, severe medical supply shortage, and loss of the health staff.

 Health services are becoming progressively unavailable.
 For example, Al Zahra Kidney Hospital near Tripoli was severely damaged and looted during April 2015 clashes.
 Many hospitals in Benghazi were forced to close because of security concerns.
-In the meanwhile Benghazi Medical Center (BMC) became the primary hospital for provision of health care in the city of Benghazi.
-The country is facing severe shortage of medications, medical supplies, and vaccinations which is basically caused by the lack of security and the interrupted supplies delivery.
+In the meanwhile, Benghazi Medical Center (BMC) became the primary hospital for provision of health care in the city of Benghazi.
+The country is facing a severe shortage of medications, medical supplies, and vaccinations, which is basically caused by the lack of security and the interrupted supplies delivery.
 Among the shortage list are chronic disease medications like insulin, anti-tuberculosis, anti-neoplastic, and HIV/AIDS medications as well as laboratory reagents, obstetric and renal dialysis supplies and intravenous fluids.
 Surgical theaters are suffering from the insufficiency of anesthetics, dressing materials, and internal fixators for fractures.

 The country is witnessing a wave of internal displacement, it is estimated that the total number of IDPs in Libya is 435 000 according to OCHA although the actual scale of this situation and the humanitarian needs of displaced persons is not clear.
-Most of the IDPs were forced to be displaced more than once and they are scattered around 35 towns and cities.
-The local authorities and nongovernmental organizations(NGOs) state that the displaced population in lacking water, food, shelter, health care and other basic commodities.
+Most of the IDPs were forced to be displaced more than once, and they are scattered around 35 towns and cities.
+The local authorities and nongovernmental organizations(NGOs) state that the displaced population is lacking water, food, shelter, health care, and other basic commodities.
 On the other hand, the hosting cities and town are also facing significant pressure.
-Since June 2014 the food, fuel, water, medical supplies and electricity shortage has worsened.
+Since June 2014, the food, fuel, water, medical supplies, and electricity shortage have worsened.